ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ### Indeterminacy of the Omission Model

 In the Omission Model, it is impossible for either of the two Generals to know with 100% certainty that the other has agreed to attack.
 This example is just one of many fundamental impossibility results in distributed systems, and it applies in any setting where the communication between participants is liable to failure.

 ## Work Arounds for the Two Generals Problem

 Some possibilities do exist here:

 * Instead of trying to decide on the basis of unreliable communication, make a plan in advance and share that plan between the participants.
   In other words, act on the basis of shared common knowledge<sup id="a3">[3](#f3)</sup>.
 * Since unreliable communication excludes the possibility of achieving ***total*** certainty, the best we can hope for is ***reasonable*** certainty.

 To achieve reasonable certainty, we could adopt the following strategy:

 1. Alice could send Bob a sequence of messages knowing that on average, at least one will get through.
 1. For every one of Alice's messages that successfully reaches Bob, Bob sends back an acknowledgement.
    Again, since not of all these acknowledgments will make it back to Alice, multiple acknowledgements are needed in the hope that at least one will get through.
 1. Alice receives Bob's first acknowledgement and stops sending her stream of messages.
 1. After a certain period of time, Bob's confidence will start to grow that at least one of his acknowledgements got through because Alice has stopped sending her original message.

-The objective here is not to remove uncertainty, but to lower it to a level considered acceptable enough to act upon.
+The objective here is not to remove all uncertainty, but to lower it to a level considered acceptable enough to act upon.

 ---